-The Psychoactive Substances Act will come into force in the UK on 26 May 2016 (59).
+The Psychoactive Substances Act came into force in the UK on 26 May 2016 (47).
 The Act has created what has been referred to as "a blanket ban" on all substances that have any psychoactive effect.
-The legislation has exemptions for psychoactive substances like alcohol, tobacco, caffeine and will also include exemptions for legitimate scientific and clinical research.
+The legislation has exemptions for such psychoactive substances as